- OS: OpenBSD 7.2

 Each step is described later.

-$ doas pkg_add postgresql-server $ doas su - _postgresql $ mkdir /var/postgresql/data $ # --locale below is optional $ initdb -D /var/postgresql/data -U postgres -A scram-sha-256 -E UTF-8 -W --locale=xx_XX.UTF-8 $ # will be asked password of the superuser, "postgres" above $ exit $ doas rcctl enable postgresql $ doas rcctl start postgresql
+$ doas pkg_add postgresql-server $ doas su - _postgresql $ # --locale below is optional $ # the password of "postgres" below, the superuser, will be asked $ initdb -D /var/postgresql/data -U postgres \ -W -A scram-sha-256 -E UTF-8 --locale=xx_XX.UTF-8 $ exit $ doas rcctl enable postgresql $ doas rcctl start postgresql

 The one-by-one steps are as follows.

 Get the package to be installed from ports system:

 The output was:

 quirks-6.42 signed on 2022-10-30T18:56:25Z postgresql-server-14.5:postgresql-client-14.5: ok useradd: Warning: home directory `/var/postgresql' doesn't exist, and -m was not specified postgresql-server-14.5: ok The following new rcscripts were installed: /etc/rc.d/postgresql See rcctl(8) for details.
 New and changed readme(s): /usr/local/share/doc/pkg-readmes/postgresql-server

 In order to avoid permissions error, switch user to